Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Marksman.md

 _Effect_ :

-+10 armor penetration, +50% draw speed with bows
++50% draw speed with bows

 ---